MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-I-US-Customs-Border-Protection-Department-Homeland-Security-Department-Treasury/part-10-Articles-Conditionally-Free-Subject-Reduced-Rate-Etc/subpart-N-United-StatesBahrain-Free-Trade-Agreement/subjectgroup-ECFR51fdbd8a14d3329-Import-Requirements/section-10.804.md

 ##### § 10.804 Declaration. #####

-Link to an amendment published at 81 FR 93014, Dec.
-20, 2016.

-(a) *Contents.* An importer who claims preferential tariff treatment for a good under the BFTA must submit to CBP, at the request of the port director, a declaration setting forth all pertinent information concerning the growth, production, or manufacture of the good.
-A declaration submitted to CBP under this paragraph:
+(a) *Contents.* An importer who claims preferential tariff treatment for a good under the BFTA must submit, at the request of the Center director, a declaration setting forth all pertinent information concerning the growth, production, or manufacture of the good.
+A declaration submitted under this paragraph:

 (1) Need not be in a prescribed format but must be in writing or must be transmitted electronically pursuant to any electronic means authorized by CBP for that purpose;